Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

-Italian-style pizza is a an oven-baked, flat bread covered with ingredients.
-Tomato-based pizzas are called 'red pizzas', in Italian pizza rossa and tomato-free pizzas are known as pizza bianca or white pizza.
+Italian pizza is a an oven-baked, flat bread covered with ingredients.
+Tomato-based pizzas are called pizza rossa ('red pizzas') and tomato-free pizzas are known as pizza bianca or white pizza.
 Other toppings are added according to region, culture, or personal preference.

 The pizza as we know it today originated in Naples, the dish has become popular in many different parts of the world.